 How to update, remove or request access to the information we hold about you

 You have the right to request that the information held about you is updated or removed from VOCAL’s systems.
 When you make a request for your information to be removed, your name, address, contact details and case notes will be removed from our case management system within one month (some information is retained for statistical purposes only).
 We will take all reasonable steps to remove you from all other systems where your information is stored by us.

 You have the right to a copy of all the information we hold about you.
 In response to a valid request VOCAL will provide a copy of all personal data held at the time the application was made.
 Certain data may be withheld, including third party material, if any duty of confidentiality is owed to the third party.
 Requests will be handled within the legal time limit of one month.

-You can submit a request about any of the above by contacting VOCAL.
+You can submit a request about any of the above by contacting VOCAL (details below).

 What information do we collect about you?

-We collect information about you when you make a referral to VOCAL, contact VOCAL by phone or email, or sign up for our practitioner e-bulletin through our website for by completing a written form.
+We collect information about you when you make a referral to VOCAL, contact VOCAL by phone or email, or sign up for our practitioner or employer e-bulletin through our website or by completing a written form.
 The information we collect may include your name, work email address, phone number and address, organisation, areas of interest and client group.

 VOCAL uses data from non-carer contacts for the purposes of: